MysteriousX0214/Review-Service/README.md

 ```
   go get github.com/segmentio/kafka-go
 ```
-see tutorial in https://www.liwenzhou.com/posts/Go/kafka-go/ to setup kafka,zookeeper and kafka-ui in Docker
+See tutorial in https://www.liwenzhou.com/posts/Go/kafka-go/ to setup kafka,zookeeper and kafka-ui in Docker
 ###### ElasticSearch(In Docker):
 ```
   go get github.com/elastic/go-elasticsearch/v8@latest
-see tutorial in https://www.liwenzhou.com/posts/Go/elasticsearch/ to setup elasticsearch and Kibana in Docker
 ```
+See tutorial in https://www.liwenzhou.com/posts/Go/elasticsearch/ to setup elasticsearch and Kibana in Docker
+###### Postman(Local,Optional):
+To test if http apis and grpcs works well.
+Find a suitable version in https://www.postman.com/, you may need to create an account for convinent use (like storing a certain http/grpc request route for multiplexing).